 - 1. Which is the role of BIFR specified by SICA - a.
 Securing the timely detection of sick and potentially sick companies - b.
 Speedy determination by a group of experts of the various measures to be taken in respect of the sick company - c.
 Expeditious enforcement of such measures - d.
 All of above - 2.
-The main elements of slump sale is a sale of an undertaking;

-b lump sum consideration;
+The main elements of slump sale is b lump sum consideration;